WHY SPEND $160 FOR AN ACCESS

 above) An AC110V to AC12V step down transformer (if you are in the US) ; or

 AC220V to AC12V step down transformer (if you are in Europe).
-Please note
+This is

-has a built in step down transformer, so you do NOT need to buy additional
+AC110V-260V step down DC12V transformer, so you need to buy the transformer that

-which does not have a built in transformer.
+) which comes with a built in transformer.

 3. (bottom of photo above, resembles